Crissium/SilverDict/README.md

 - [An ancient issue of GoldenDict](https://github.com/goldendict/goldendict/issues/618)

 ---

-[^2]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries interfere with each other.
-Or better, if you know CSS, you could just edit the dictionaries' stylesheets to make them less intrusive and individualistic.

 [^3]: A Russian-speaking friend told me that it is unusual to type Russian on an American keyboard, so whether this feature is useful is open to doubt.